donutrj/verdigris2/content/Characters/Experience.md

 ## Saves
 Similar to attributes, cost depends on current maximums.
 The cost is equal to (5 * Current Max).
 ## Skills
-To learn a new skill, a character must have successfully made a test without using a skill.
+To learn a new [[Skills|skill]], a character must have successfully made a test without using a skill.
 At the end of that session, the player may name and increase the skill to one at a cost of 10xp.

 To improve a known skill, the character must have successfully made a test or save using it.
 The cost to increase a skill is an additional five per level.
 You cannot increase a skill beyond level three.